strangeproblem/strangeproblem.github.io/words.md

 As stated eariler, there are multiple goals which are inherently good.
 Each of these goals does not exist merely to help achieve the other goals.
 This entails it is possible for these goals to conflict.

 Truth conflicting with happiness is a simple case.
 In the cheating example from earlier, I said you would probably want to know if your significant other cheated on you.
-But maybe you, my reader, don't personally feel that way.
+But maybe you, reader, don't personally feel that way.
 Maybe you would prefer to remain blissfully unaware.

 It's not an easy choice.
 In one case you lose out on happiness, and in the other case you lose out on truth.
 Because attaining happiness and truth are both goals, it's not obvious what the better case is.